Holindauer/SiameseNetClf/README.md

 same technique to image data.
 Specifically, to check the similarity of two signatures against each other.

-I plan to code up the model in pytorch and train it from scratch.

-Currently I have written the torch code for data collation, batch building, and the base model, which is a siamese network.
+I have written the torch code for data collation, batch building, and the base model, which is a siamese network.
+I have also just completed some data wrangling on the raw image data and am currently getting the training files ready for the first model.